pingcap/docs-cn/tiflash/tiflash-configuration.md

     ## auto_tune_sec indicates the interval of automatic tuning.
 The unit is seconds.
 If the value of auto_tune_sec is 0, the automatic tuning is disabled.
     # auto_tune_sec = 5

+    ## The following configuration items only take effect for the TiFlash disaggregated storage and compute architecture mode.
+For details, see documentation at https://docs.pingcap.com/tidb/dev/tiflash-disaggregated-and-s3.
+    # [storage.s3]
+    # endpoint: http://s3.{region}.amazonaws.com # S3 endpoint address
+    # bucket: mybucket                           # TiFlash stores all data in this bucket
+    # root: /cluster1_data                       # Root directory where data is stored in the S3 bucket
+    # access_key_id: {ACCESS_KEY_ID}             # Access S3 with ACCESS_KEY_ID
+    # secret_access_key: {SECRET_ACCESS_KEY}     # Access S3 with SECRET_ACCESS_KEY
+    # [storage.remote.cache]
+    # dir: /data1/tiflash/cache        # Local data cache directory of the Compute Node
+    # capacity: 858993459200           # 800 GiB

 [flash]
     tidb_status_addr = TiDB status port and address. # Multiple addresses are separated with commas. service_addr = The listening address of TiFlash Raft services and coprocessor services.

+    ## The following configuration item only takes effect for the TiFlash disaggregated storage and compute architecture mode.
+For details, see documentation at https://docs.pingcap.com/tidb/dev/tiflash-disaggregated-and-s3.
+    # disaggregated_mode = tiflash_write # The supported mode is `tiflash_write` or `tiflash_compute.

 ## Multiple TiFlash nodes elect a master to add or delete placement rules to PD,
 ## and the configurations in flash.flash_cluster control this process.